State Farm® and Ting can help protect your family from electrical fires

 In other words, there are no monthly or annual subscription costs - at all - for three years.
 Not to mention, your Ting sensor ships free and has a full lifetime warranty.

-State Farm wants to keep your family and home safe.
-As part of that mission, State Farm has partnered with Whisker Labs, the makers of Ting.
+State Farm wants to help keep your family and home safe.
+As part of that mission, State Farm has aligned with Whisker Labs, the makers of Ting.
 Ting helps to mitigate risk to your property.
 It has proven to help prevent electrical fires, which are the most devastating type of house fire.

 Before the end of the 3rd year, State Farm will notify you if the program will be extended as-is, changed, or discontinued.
 No payment information is requested at the time of enrollment, and you can cancel at any time.
 There is no obligation to continue the service.